leonardo-nguyen/clone-social/README.md

-# clone-social
+# Clone T.witt.er

-A clone of t.witt.er social network
+A personal project to work with Nuxtjs and Tailwind css